-I am an award-winning journalist and international broadcaster, with over a decade as a reporter, producer, and anchor in multiple media.
-I am a dynamic newsroom leader and innovator who works to amplify authentic stories and perspectives that help us all better understand our world today.
+I am an award-winning journalist and international broadcaster, with nearly 15 years as a reporter, anchor, and storyteller in multiple media.
+I am a dynamic leader and innovator who works to amplify authentic stories and perspectives that help us all better understand our world today.

 W O R K E X P E R I E N C E

 Host (Presenter), 90.3 WCPN, ideastream | Cleveland, OH | (Dec 2013 – )

 The afternoon drive-time host for Cleveland’s NPR station, overseeing continued listener-growth in WCPN’s most listened-to day-part.

 Conceive, produce, report, and edit interviews, features, series, and long-form storytelling.
 Create web-intentional material for social media platforms.
 Served as an auxiliary news editor.
 Conceived, reported, edited, hosted, and produced long-form radio programs on topics like immigration, community-police relations, and lead poisoning.
 Anchored live radio coverage for the verdict of patrolman Michael Brelo.
 Lead producer and host for election coverage in 2014, 2016, coordinating an in-studio team of up to four people.
 Contributor to NPR, the BBC, Swissinfo, PRI’s The World, and more.

 Work includes television and digital projects (for WVIZ/PBS), including news analysis for a weekly reporters round-table; filing television reports; hosting a local television auction; and moderating community events and fora: City Club event on foreign policy challenges for President-elect Trump, broadcast on C-SPAN; City Club event on ISIS, on Russia/Ukraine/Crimea, on Immigration, etc; Midtown Cleveland annual meeting; International law conference: the Obama Administration’s Legacy with respect to Crisis and Conflict in the Middle East